bibliocoll/ezmenu/README.md

 * [Python3]
 * Python3 [Requests]

-The client part of this project is written in ES6 Javascript and SASS.
-Both languages are not (yet) natively supported by web browsers and need to be compiled into ES5 Javascript and CSS, respectively.
+The client part of this project is written in Typescript and SASS.
+Both languages are not (yet) natively supported by web browsers and need to be compiled into (ES6) Javascript and CSS, respectively.
 We have tooling in place to do this for you, but please keep this in mind while working with the code.

 ### Getting all the parts together